intentjs/core/CONTRIBUTING.md

 ## <a name="question"></a> Got a Question or Problem?

-**Do not open issues for general support questions as we want to keep GitHub issues for bug reports and feature requests.** You've got much better chances of getting your question answered on [Stack Overflow][stackoverflow] where the questions should be tagged with tag `intentjs`.
+**Do not open issues for general support questions as we want to keep GitHub issues for bug reports and feature requests.** You've got much better chances of getting your questions answered on [Stack Overflow][stackoverflow] where the questions should be tagged with tag `intentjs`.

 Stack Overflow is a much better place to ask questions since: